-Feature availability: Hosted XML customization for VSTS supports adding and updating global lists with a process update.
+Feature availability: Hosted XML customization supports adding and updating global lists with a process update.
 To learn more, see Differences between VSTS and TFS process template customizations.

 You can define a global list within its own definition file, in the definition file for a type of work item, or in global workflow.
 The global-list definition manages the global lists that are defined for a collection.
 The global-list definition uses the following commands in the witadmin command-line tool:

 - exportgloballist: Exports the global lists to an XML file, or to the Command Prompt window.
 It exports a single file, which contains all global lists that have been defined for the team project collection.